jrpool/learning-os-software/global-requirements/README.md

 ### [Service-oriented Architecture](soa.md)

+### Simple Interfaces First

+Services are as heavy as they need to be, but never heavier.
+The human interface has a strong influence on service complexity; to keep the service simple, start by ensuring a simple interface.

+Each human-facing service should expose a command line interface when possible, and resort to a GUI only when needed.
+Solve the simplest problem with the simplest solution.
+Keep it simple.

+An archetypal evolution of a service looks something this:

+1. Born as an idea for system behavior
+1. Captured as written guidelines
+1. Practiced in human behavior and interactions
+1. Need for software identified; third-party software adapted to use
+1. Need for greater specialization; service designed and specs written
+1. Text-based interface service built
+1. New features push boundaries of text-based interface; GUI designed
+1. GUI interface built for service

 ### No Tight Coupling to Third-Party Services

 Wherever possible, in the case where one of the services in the system is maintained by a third-party, an adapter or bridge should be written which we *do maintain*.